informal-org/informal/appy/templates/docs/tutorial.md

 #  [0, 0, 1]]
 ```

 Use `;` (read as "followed by") to combine lists, or to append or prepend elements onto a list.
-You can also use the spread syntax, `...`, to expand an list in-place.
+You can also use the spread syntax, `...`, to expand a list in-place.
 ```ruby
 arr = [1, 2, 3]
 brr = [10, 20, 30]